bvdr/BlueJay/README.md

 ## How It Works

-Jarvis CLI uses AI to interpret your natural language requests and convert them into terminal commands.
+BlueJay CLI uses AI to interpret your natural language requests and convert them into terminal commands.
 Here's the process:

 1. **Input Processing**: You provide a natural language request
 2. **AI Analysis**: The AI analyzes your request to determine if it can be fulfilled with a terminal command
 3. **Command Generation**: If applicable, the AI generates the appropriate terminal command
-4. **Confirmation**: By default, Jarvis shows you the command and asks for confirmation before execution
+4. **Confirmation**: By default, BlueJay shows you the command and asks for confirmation before execution
 5. **Execution**: Upon confirmation, the command is executed with proper handling for both interactive and non-interactive commands

 ### Interactive vs Non-Interactive Commands

-Jarvis automatically detects whether a command is interactive (like `vim`, `nano`, `ssh`) and handles them appropriately:
+BlueJay automatically detects whether a command is interactive (like `vim`, `nano`, `ssh`) and handles them appropriately:
 - **Interactive commands**: Full terminal control is passed to the command
 - **Non-interactive commands**: Output is captured and displayed after execution